 I want to make sweet blogger-love to the tech genius who came up with this concept:

 See that up there?

-“Jump to recipe”?
+“Jump to recipe?”

 SWEET BABY BUTTER RUM LIFESAVERS.

-Marry me, tech blogger who also hates scrolling through mind-numbing, I want to stick a dull steak knife into my eye socket because of long-ass backstory on why you need to write about where you came up with the recipe or step by step by step-by-step guides on how to stir a bowl of batter and every single pop-up ad known to man.
+Now you can avoid the mind-numbing, I want to stick a dull steak knife into my eye socket because of long-ass backstory on why you need to write about where you came up with the recipe or step by step by step-by-step guides on how to stir a bowl of batter and every single pop-up ad known to man.

 We need more happy and less crappy!